Mugen-Spiegel/code-doc-ai/app_doc/services/post_formatter.md

 ```

 ## preview method
-The `preview` method extracts the first 100 characters from the `body` attribute of the `post` object and appends an ellipsis to it.
-It then returns the formatted preview.
+The `preview` method extracts the first 100 characters of the post body and appends ellipsis to create a preview of the post.

 ```ruby
 def preview